-The objective of the Max Planck Institute for Empirical Aesthetics is to arrive at a deeper understanding of the mechanisms, elicitors and functions of aesthetic liking and aesthetic preferences: Who appreciates what and why and under which conditions?
+The objective of the Max Planck Institute for Empirical Aesthetics is to arrive at a deeper understanding of the mechanisms, elicitors, and functions of aesthetic liking and aesthetic preferences: Who appreciates what and why and under which conditions?
 And what functions do aesthetic practices and preferences serve for individuals, social groups and societies?
+The Institute’s research focuses primarily on the foundations of aesthetic evaluation, perception, and experience.

 - the nature of “aesthetic pleasure” and the different types of aesthetic appeal and “aesthetic emotions”;